kubauth/kc/intructions.md

 Write a subcommand 'jwtd', which take a jwt token as only parameter or from stdin and display its content in a pretty json.

+Some claims, such as auth_time, exp, iat, rat seems to be timestamp.
+Patch the resulting json with a human readable string for these values.